elbowgrrl/elbowgrrl/README.md

 - 👋 Hi, I’m @elbowgrrl
-- 👀 UI and web development.
+- 👀 I'm into EX Design and Web Development.
 Also Video Broadcasting
 - 🌱 Lighthouse Labs Alumni 2021
 - 💞️ Open to work and collaborations
 - 📫 elbowgrrl@gmail.com